Nick Payne

+He created and wrote the BBC One series Wanderlust (2018) and wrote the screenplay for The Sense of an Ending (2016).
+He co-wrote the romantic drama The Last Letter From Your Lover (2021).

+Life and career

-Early life and education
+Early years and education

 Payne studied at the University of York and subsequently at the Central School of Speech and Drama.
 He is also a graduate of the Royal Court Young Writer's Program.
+Nick was/is a member of the Northern Writing Squad, a project funded by the Arts Council in the North of England that supports emerging young writers.